 PDF is here to stay.
 In today’s work environment, PDF became ubiquitous as a digital replacement for paper and holds all kind of important business data.
 But what are the options if you want to extract data from PDF documents?
 Manually rekeying PDF data is often the first reflex but fails most of the time for a variety of reasons.
-In this article we talk about PDF data extraction solutions and how to eliminate manual data entry from your workflow.
+In this article we talk about PDF data extraction solutions (PDF Parser) and how to eliminate manual data entry from your workflow.

 The case for extracting data from PDF documents